OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 Impact: The AI systems is unavailable, leading to issues with processes, organizations or individuals that depend on the AI system (e.g. business continuity issues, safety issues in process control, unavailability of services)

 This threat refers to application failure (i.e. denial of service) typically caused by excessive resource usage, induced by an attacker through use (i.e. providing input).
 The failure occurs from frequency,volume, or the content of the input.
+See [MITRE ATLAS - Denial of ML service](https://atlas.mitre.org/techniques/AML.T0029).

 **Controls:**